Eric Geddes: Political career

 On 6 July 1917 Geddes, strongly recommended by Haig, returned to civilian life as First Lord of the Admiralty.
 To serve he had to be a member of the House of Commons and was elected in a by-election for Cambridge.
 He was sworn into the Privy Council the same month.
 The Daily Telegraph's naval correspondent, Sir Archibald Hurd, later wrote of Geddes and Lloyd George, "No men more ignorant of naval affairs were ever associated together than the Prime Minister and Geddes".
 Convoying was turning the tide.
-Geddes appointed the Belfast shipbuilder Lord Pirrie as controller-general of merchant shipbuilding, and brought William Henry Bragg into the Admiralty to oversee antisubmarine science: they were working with the French to develop sonar which was ready just when the war ended.
+Geddes appointed the Belfast shipbuilder Lord Pirrie as controller-general of merchant shipbuilding, and brought William Henry Bragg into the Admiralty to oversee anti-submarine science: they worked with the French to develop sonar which was ready just when the war ended.
 Jellicoe was replaced at the end of 1917.
 Convoys in home waters lost only 1.25 percent of their ships, and 2,084,000 American soldiers reached Europe; only 113 were lost to U-boats, despite the German Admiralty's boast that they would destroy them all.
 At war's end the world supply of shipping was larger than it had been at the outset, thanks to the growth of the Japanese and American merchant fleets.
 It was a great Allied victory.

 Lloyd George's evaluation was that Geddes was "... one of the most remarkable men which the State called to its aid ..."
 He left the Admiralty in January 1919 and was made a Knight Grand Cross of the Order of the Bath.
-Lloyd George then asked him to organize a new Ministry of Transport.
-Until the bill setting up this new office was passed in May 1919, he remained in the cabinet as minister without portfolio.
-In May 1919 he was appointed the first Minister of Transport.
-The new ministry was given control over railways, roads, canals and docks but was criticized in both houses of parliament for giving in to nationalization and for its large size.
-In the autumn of 1921 the handing back of the railways from state control to the companies was being reviewed, which put the Ministry of Transport under further pressure.
-Geddes had neither taste nor aptitude for political infighting, he resigned in November 1921.
+Lloyd George then asked him to organise a new Ministry of Transport.
+Until the bill setting up this new office was passed in May 1919, Geddes remained in the cabinet as minister without portfolio.
+In May 1919, he was appointed the first Minister of Transport.
+The new ministry was given control over railways, roads, canals and docks, but was criticised in both houses of parliament for giving in to nationalisation and for its large size.
+In the autumn of 1921, the handing back of the railways to the companies after state control was being reviewed, which put the Ministry of Transport under further pressure.
+Geddes had neither taste nor aptitude for political infighting, and resigned in November 1921.

 Austerity programme

-In 1921 Geddes chaired the Committee on National Expenditure which proposed heavy cuts in public expenditure to match falling national income, the austerity policy became known as the Geddes Axe.
-A notable feature of the recommendations involved army cuts: in personnel by 50,000 men from 210,000; and in funding by 20 million pounds from an existing army estimates of 75 million.
+In 1921, Geddes chaired the Committee on National Expenditure, which proposed heavy cuts in public expenditure to match falling national income.
+The austerity policy became known as the Geddes Axe.
+A notable feature of the recommendations were a cut in army personnel by 50,000 men from 210,000, and a cut in funding by £20 million from an existing army estimate of £75 million.

-When enacted, the public expenditure cuts depressed the economy further.
+The various expenditure cuts depressed the economy further.
 Geddes resigned from the government and the Commons in 1922, becoming director of Dunlop Rubber.
-From 1924 until his death he was chairman of Imperial Airways.
+From 1924 until his death, he was chairman of Imperial Airways.